How We Fact Check:

 Since we launched in 2008, we’ve authored and published over 2,500 long-form articles and written in-depth reviews on over 10,000 weight-loss products and programs.
 Our goal is to treat our readers, staff members, partners, vendors and article sources fairly and openly, and to be judged to be doing so.
 Our reputation depends on this, as so do the professional reputations of our colleagues.

-We fund the operation of this site by offering our own optional membership program called Burn TS, as well as sell our own supplements – including Burn TS, Boost and a Dietspotlight-branded cleanse and probiotic – through Amazon and through our own site.
+We fund the operation of this site by offering our own optional membership program called Noom, as well as sell our own supplements – including Noom, Boost and a Dietspotlight-branded cleanse and probiotic – through Amazon and through our own site.
 A small portion of our revenue comes from Google Adsense.

 We offer clear and conspicuous Advertising Disclosures throughout the site, making clear connection to the products we sell.
 It should be noted we receive no “kick-backs”, free product or compensation of any kind from any products we review.